This series is for healthcare professionals only.

-The programme will provide you with evidence based support to address this challenge through a series of THREE SESSIONS designed to provide PRACTICAL guidance for the delivery of BEST CARE by answering these critical questions:
+The programme will provide you with evidence based support to address this challenge through a series of SESSIONS designed to provide PRACTICAL guidance for the delivery of BEST CARE by answering these critical questions:

 What are the factors which increase the risk of Long-Covid?